 He was a serial killer hunted across the world.
 He murdered eleven women under the nose of the police.
 The case shocked the people who knew him best.
 No single piece of evidence proved he did it.
 But who was Austria’s first serial killer?
-Crimes that Shook the World: Vienna Strangler
+Crimes that Shook the World: Vienna Strangler, BBC 2006

 Unterwegger won parole in June 1990.
-He gave readings from his autobiography in cafes and theatres around the country. ibid.
+He gave readings from his autobiography in cafés and theatres around the country. ibid.

-He was sentenced to Life with no chance this time of parole. ibid.
+He was sentenced to life with no chance this time of parole. ibid.

 Born on August 16, 1950, in Styria, Austria, Jack Unterweger, abused and abandoned as a child, went on to murder an 18-year-old sex worker.
 While in prison, he became a writer and was championed by some Austrian intellectuals.
 He was released only to kill nine more sex workers in Europe and Los Angeles.
 He was convicted of the murders and found dead on June 29, 1994, having committed suicide.
 Biography online article

-He played the role of the model rehabilitated prisoner: Unterweger had them all fooled … ‘the darling of cafe society.’ ibid.
+He played the role of the model rehabilitated prisoner: Unterweger had them all fooled … ‘the darling of café society.’ ibid.

 URDIALES, ANDREW: People’s Magazine Investigates TV -

-Despite pleading not guilty by reason of insanity, Urdialis is found guilty of all eight murders in three trials.
+Despite pleading not guilty by reason of insanity, Urdialis is found guilty of all eight murders in three trials. ibid.